 - Follow directions given by the staff and pilot – they are meant for your own safety.

-WHAT TO SEE AND DO IN SAPUTARA
+PLACES TO SEE AND THINGS TO DO IN SAPUTARA

 (2) Experience the Saputara Adventure Park – The Park has activities like ziplining, zorbing, paragliding, valley crossing, ground and high rope obstacles, tree walks, trekking, archery and natural rock climbing.
 Certain activities are seasonal.